 The Juche Tower was built on the occasion of the 70th birthday of Kim Il Sung, by the River Taedong in 1982 (Juche 71).
 The tower has a 20 metre long torch which can be seen glowing throughout the night.
 Below is a short video we took of the tower, its surrounding area and some of the views it offers.
+Please note that you will need to have access to Youtube to view the video.

 In front of it is a group of three people standing 30 metres high.
 Each person in the trio carry a symbol of the emblem of the Worker's Party of Korea; a hammer, sickle and brush.
 Two large fountains that rise up to 150 metres can be seen on the Taedong River.